drocheam/optrace/docs/source/details/color.rst

    :label: XYZ_Calc

 Among these, the :math:`Y` component corresponds to the perceived brightness of the stimulus.
-To convert this value into the luminous flux :math:`\Phi_v`, commonly used in photometry, a simple scaling by the luminous efficacy constant is applied:
+To convert this value into the luminance :math:`\Phi_v`, commonly used in photometry, a simple scaling by the luminous efficacy constant is applied:

 .. math::